 - Main regular IMS voice service provided by the satellite operators.

 - An IMS voice call service using GEO satellite access in case of emergency situations.

-Editor’s note: UEs under consideration are typical commercial devices, further details are TBD.
+Besides handheld devices, other types of UEs that support IMS Voice Call over GEO satellite access — such as vehicles — are also considered.

+Editor’s note: The working assumption is that vehicles don’t impact the simulation tasks, TBC.